 PI: Lillian Wambua (email@example.com

-), International Center for Insect Physiology and Ecology
+), and Jandouwe Villinger (firstname.lastname@example.org) International Center for Insect Physiology and Ecology

 U.S. Partner: Scott Miller, Smithsonian Institution

 Illegal bushmeat trade is a global impediment to biodiversity conservation and public health.
 In Kenya and Tanzania, bushmeat trade has escalated to unsustainable levels, presenting a major threat to East African wildlife populations.
 Bushmeat trade and consumption expose humans and livestock to diseases such as Ebola and retroviruses, and bushmeat hunters risk contracting diseases from ticks and tsetse flies.
 Prosecution of bushmeat trade perpetrators in East Africa requires forensic evidence based on cytochrome oxidase I (COI) DNA-barcode sequencing, which is costly and time-consuming.
 There is a need for rapid, cost-effective forensic tools to screen for wildlife DNA in meat samples to support surveillance of bushmeat trade and improve law enforcement against perpetrators.

 |Setting up mosquito traps by the Mara River (Photo Courtesy of Dr. Wambua)||Sweeping for host-seeking ticks from grass in one of the sites in the Maasai Mara (photo by Dr. Wambua)|